lcm-proj/lcm/docs/content/build-instructions.md

 On other POSIX.1-2001 systems (e.g., other GNU/Linux distributions, FreeBSD,
-Solaris, etc.) the only major requirement is to install the GLib 2.x development files.
+Solaris, etc.) the only major requirement is to install the GLib 2.x development files and CMake.
 If possible, a Java development kit and Python should also be installed.
 Then follow the same instructions as for [Ubuntu / Debian](#build_ubuntu_debian).

 # Post Install {#build_post}